 Requirements for Becoming a Counselor

-In addition to the educational requirements, the ACA recommends sets forth the following requisite recommendations for becoming a counselor:
+In addition to the educational requirements, the ACA sets forth the following requisite recommendations for becoming a counselor:

 - Education: Bachelors and Masters degrees in Counseling (see above)

 - Experience: Practicum and internships or something similar should be included in your counseling program